-For many years, Pride marches have been held in Cuba every May to coincide with the International Day Against Homophobia.
+Pride marches have been held in Cuba every May for many years to coincide with the International Day Against Homophobia.
 However, in 2019, the organizers were forced to cancel the parade at short notice and with little-to-no explanation!
 Nevertheless, they showed up, in a tremendous display of strength, resilience, and, above all, Pride!
 Sadly, the police also turned out – in huge numbers.
 Several attendees were arrested, and the rest were ordered to disperse.
 Clearly, the good fight is not over…

 If you fancy breaking up all the food, drink, dancing, and debauchery with a little history and culture, Havana is full of stunning architecture and several interesting tourist attractions.
 The Malecon waterfront is a lovely place for a stroll in the sun, while the Museo de la Rivolucion is packed with photos and artifacts from the era of the Cuban Revolution.
 History fans won’t want to miss a trip to the colonial city of Habana Vieja, which is also the location of the stunning Plaza de la Catedral.

 Our favorite gay place to stay in Cuba is the Casa Particular Gayfriendly Casa Jorge Silvio (a bit of a mouthful, to be honest, Jorge!) in Centro Havana.
 It is adorably kitschy, quintessentially Cuban, and best of all, within walking distance of the Malecon, the old town, and the La Plaza de Carlos III shopping center.